remnrem/luna-doc/docs/ref/ms.md

 group/phenotype file (two groups only) and evaluates the topographical similarity / dissimilarity of maps between groups/people, based on the summed spatial correlation between maps.

+<h3>Methods</h3>

+Spatial correlation between two microstate maps is computed from the polarity-invariant global map dissimilarity (GMD): for each prototype pair the GMD is min(‖_m₁ − m₂_‖, ‖_m₁ + m₂_‖) / √_C_, and the spatial correlation is 1 − GMD² / 2.
+To quantify overall similarity between two individuals' _K_-prototype solutions, all _K_! permutations of one solution's prototype ordering relative to the other are enumerated and the permutation minimizing Σ_k_ (1 − _r_k_)^_p_ / _K_ (default _p_ = 2) is selected; this minimum average dissimilarity is the pairwise global similarity score.
+The resulting _N_ × _N_ individual-by-individual similarity matrix is then used to compute four group-level statistics: (1) mean within-case similarity, (2) mean within-control similarity, (3) the absolute difference between within-case and within-control mean similarities, and (4) the ratio of mean concordant-pair similarity to mean discordant-pair similarity.
+Empirical p-values for all four statistics are obtained by permuting the phenotype labels across individuals (`nreps` replicates), with the one-sided tail probability computed with a +1 continuity correction.
+In template mode, each individual's _K_-prototype solution is instead compared to a fixed reference map containing _M_ ≥ _K_ prototypes by enumerating all _M_! orderings of the template, selecting the first _K_ at each step, and retaining the assignment minimizing the same loss function; three analogous statistics (mean case–template similarity, mean control–template similarity, and their absolute difference) are then tested against the same permutation null.

 The starting point for this command is always running _individual-level_ segmentation with the [`MS`](#ms) command.